 We got some hands on time with Marvel’s Avengers at Gamescom 2019.
 Check out our hands on: Marvel’s Avengers review for our impressions.

 Marvel’s Avengers trailers

-The game’s first teaser trailer came out last year.
+The game’s first teaser trailer came out in 2018.
 Check it out below:

 The big unveiling for the game came at E3 2019, when Square Enix and Crystal Dynamics really let loose a lot of details and clips.
 We’ve embedded the Avengers E3 2019 trailer below:

 We got chatting with the game’s Creative Director and Lead Combat Designer